 About This Award

-Launched in 2007 and formerly called the ASCO Statesman Award, the FASCO distinction honors members for their extraordinary volunteer service and dedication to ASCO.
+Launched in 2007 and formerly called the ASCO Statesman Award, the FASCO distinction honors members for their extraordinary volunteer service and dedication to the American Society of Clinical Oncology and the Association for Clinical Oncology (collectively ASCO).
 The award was designed to honor ASCO’s most active volunteer members and to encourage more members to become involved in volunteer activities.
 FASCO status is conferred to eligible members upon meeting the necessary FASCO points.

-ASCO Members are eligible to become a Fellow if they have accumulated 100 or more points for volunteer service to ASCO.
-Eligibility is limited to active members of the Society.
+Members are eligible to become a Fellow if they have accumulated 100 or more points for volunteer service to ASCO.
+Eligibility is limited to active members of ASCO.
 Points are calculated using a point system.

 Award Point System Update